SaraBolouriB/portfolio/README.md

 <p align="justify">

 This is a mini project that has been implemented for the **Advanced React** course offered by *Meta*.
 This project was bootstrapped with [Create React App].
 This is a single-page application that contains *projects* and *contact me* sections.
-In the projects section, there is a simple gallery that shows four different cards.
+In the *projects* section, there is a simple gallery that shows four different cards.
+In the *contact me* section, there is a form
 </p>

 ## How to run